benperk/AzureFunctionConsumer/README.md

 There are Labs available [here][LINK1] that will walk you through the **creation** of  Azure Functions bound to numerous Azure products.
 When you send data to an Azure product (i.e. Azure Blob Storage, Event Hub, Service Bus, etc.) that is bound to an Azure Function, the Azure Function is triggered and the code within your Azure Function is executed.

-Sometimes the code doesn't work as expected, here are some labs which can help you learn how to troubleshoot and resolve badly behaving Azure Functions.
+Sometimes the code doesn't work as expected, here are some labs which can help you learn how to **debug, troubleshoot and resolve** badly behaving Azure Functions issues.

 The Azure Function consumer requires the dotnet runtime, which can be downoaded from [here][LINK2] and configured following the provided instructions.